Zarana: IDW

 Zarana and Zandar were born in London, England, into dire poverty and were placed for adoption as toddlers.
-From an early age, the twins displayed anti-social behavior and refused to speak to anyone but each other in their own twin idioglossia.
+From an early age, the twins displayed anti-social behavior.
 As a result, they were moved from foster home to foster home, until they landed in an abusive orphanage.
 As teenagers, Zarana and Zandar were faced with the threat of separation, so they took to the streets to remain together, and from there, procured plane tickets to Australia, where they joined the Dreadnoks biker gang.

 Zarana and Zandar supply weapons to the warring Heathens motorcycle gang.
 A G.I.
 Joe strike team interrupts the transaction, telling the two to surrender.
 Zandar and Zarana flee, but not before realizing neither of them claimed their fee beforehand.
 Realizing "The One" considers them expendable, the twins make eliminating "The One" their next major priority.
 Shipwreck pursues them, telling the twins that they are outgunned and not to fire back.
 Zandar and Zarana respond that they must go out of sight, and use holography to conceal their motorbike as they make their escape.
 The Dreadnok twins were apprehended shortly thereafter and taken into custody.